[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 (Mexico), to send three ships to find Loaisa's ships or men.
 This

-near the Marshall Islands in the Pacific.
-Saavedra attempted to
+lost near the Marshall Islands in the Pacific.
+Saavedra attempted

-return home to Mexico via the north coast of New Guinea, he died, and
+to return home to Mexico via the north coast of New Guinea, he

-from the Indonesian island Ternate an expedition (for gold or for
+Indonesian island Ternate an expedition (for gold or for diplomatic

-diplomatic explorations) led by Diogo de Rocha and pilot Gomes de
+explorations) led by Diogo de Rocha and pilot Gomes de Sequeira.

-Sequeira.
-They possibly reached the western Caroline Islands before
+They possibly reached the western Caroline Islands before homing to

-homing to Ternate.
-Seueira later sailed the Arafura Sea and possibly
+Ternate.
+Sequeira later sailed the Arafura Sea and possibly sighted

-sighted the islands today known as Bathurst, Meville and Croker, the
+the islands today known as Bathurst, Melville and Croker, the

-was the first European discoverer of North-Western Australia.
+he was the first European discoverer of North-Western

 1525: Maritime history: Two voyages of Gomes de Sequeira.